aws-amplify/docs/docs/sdk/push-notifications/fragments/ios/messaging-campaign.md

 The following steps show how to receive push notifications targeted for your app.

-1. To receive Amazon Pinpoint push notification to your app, you'll use `pinpoint.notificationManager` to intercept the registration of the app for notifications in the `application(_:didRegisterForRemoteNotificationsWithDeviceToken:)` application call back in AppDelegate.
+1. To receive Amazon Pinpoint push notification to your app, you'll use `pinpoint.notificationManager` to intercept the registration of the app for notifications in the [`application(_:didRegisterForRemoteNotificationsWithDeviceToken:)`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1622958-application) application call back in AppDelegate.

-    Then add and call a function like `registerForPushNotifications()` to prompt permission from the user for the app to use notifications.
-The following example uses the `UNUserNotification` framework, which is available in iOS 10.0+.
+    Then add and call a function like [`registerForPushNotifications()`](https://developer.apple.com/documentation/uikit/uiapplication/1623078-registerforremotenotifications) to prompt permission from the user for the app to use notifications.
+The following example uses the [`UNUserNotificationCenter`](https://developer.apple.com/documentation/usernotifications/unusernotificationcenter) framework, which is available in iOS 10.0+.
 Choose the right location in your app to prompt the user for permissions.
-In the following example the call is implemented in the `application(_:didFinishLaunchingWithOptions:)` event in AppDelegate.
+In the following example the call is implemented in the [`application(_:didFinishLaunchingWithOptions:)`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1622921-application) event in AppDelegate.
 This causes the prompt to appear when the app launches.

     ```swift
     import UserNotifications